ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/structures/field/maps.md

 ### Overview
 Part of the map files are:
 1. A 3D NSBMD-model of the map.
 This **does not** include textures!.
 The teture data is in `a/0/1/4`.
 2. 0-2 permission matrices.
 This is basically how the game sees the map since the model does not provide any collision data.
 It is a 2D environment layout with additional informations about the 3rd dimension.
 The 2nd permission matrix is optional and almost identical to the first one, except for coordinates where two different behaviors are required (for example walking under OR on a bridge).
-Rails (`a/0/7/8`) also contain collision data and may be loaded eternally in some cases.
+Rails (`a/0/7/8`) also contain collision data and may be loaded externally in some cases.
 This is why some maps come without own permission sections.
 3. A layout for externally loaded models (buildings).

 ### Size